Left-wing politics: Environment

-Nationalism, anti-imperialism and anti-nationalism
+Nationalism and anti-nationalism

 The question of nationality, imperialism and nationalism has been a central feature of political debates on the Left.
 During the French Revolution, nationalism was a key policy of the Republican Left.
 The Republican Left advocated for civic nationalism and argued that the nation is a "daily plebiscite" formed by the subjective "will to live together".
 Related to revanchism, the belligerent will to take revenge against Germany and retake control of Alsace-Lorraine, nationalism was sometimes opposed to imperialism.
 In the 1880s, there was a debate between leftists such as the Radical Georges Clemenceau, the Socialist Jean Jaurès and the nationalist Maurice Barrès, who argued that colonialism diverted France from liberating the "blue line of the Vosges", in reference to Alsace-Lorraine; and the "colonial lobby" such as Jules Ferry of the Moderate Republicans, Léon Gambetta of the Republicans and Eugène Etienne, the president of the Parliamentary Colonial Group.
 After the antisemitic Dreyfus Affair in which officer Alfred Dreyfus was falsely convicted of sedition and exiled to a penal colony in 1894 before being exonerated in 1906, nationalism in the form of Boulangism increasingly became associated with the far-right.

 The Marxist social class theory of proletarian internationalism asserts that members of the working class should act in solidarity with working people in other countries in pursuit of a common class interest, rather than only focusing on their own countries.
 Proletarian internationalism is summed up in the slogan: "Workers of the world, unite!", the last line of The Communist Manifesto.
 Union members had learned that more members meant more bargaining power.
 Taken to an international level, leftists argued that workers should act in solidarity with the international proletariat in order to further increase the power of the working class.
 Proletarian internationalism saw itself as a deterrent against war and international conflicts, because people with a common interest are less likely to take up arms against one another, instead focusing on fighting the bourgeoisie as the ruling class.
 According to Marxist theory, the antonym of proletarian internationalism is bourgeois nationalism.
 Some Marxists, together with others on the left, view nationalism, racism (including antisemitism) and religion as divide and conquer tactics used by the ruling classes to prevent the working class from uniting against them in solidarity with one another.
-Left-wing movements have often taken up anti-imperialist positions.

 Anarchism has developed a critique of nationalism that focuses on nationalism's role in justifying and consolidating state power and domination.
 Through its unifying goal, nationalism strives for centralisation (both in specific territories and in a ruling elite of individuals) while it prepares a population for capitalist exploitation.
 Within anarchism, this subject has been extensively discussed by Rudolf Rocker in his book titled Nationalism and Culture and by the works of Fredy Perlman such as Against His-Story, Against Leviathan and The Continuing Appeal of Nationalism.